KxSystems/docs/docs/ml/toolkit/fresh.md

-lastMin[data]                                 | Position of the last occurrence of the minimum value in the series relative to the series length linTrend[data]                                | Slope, intercept and r-value associated with the series longStrikeAboveMean[data]                     | Length of the longest subsequence in the series greater than the series mean longStrikeLowermean[data]                     | Length of the longest subsequence in the series less than the series mean max[data]                                     | Maximum value of the series mean[data]                                    | Mean value of the series meanAbsChange[data]                           | Mean over the absolute difference between subsequent series values
+lastMin[data]                                 | Position of the last occurrence of the minimum value in the series relative to the series length linTrend[data]                                | Slope, intercept and r-value associated with the series longStrikeAboveMean[data]                     | Length of the longest subsequence in the series greater than the series mean longStrikeBelowMean[data]                     | Length of the longest subsequence in the series less than the series mean max[data]                                     | Maximum value of the series mean[data]                                    | Mean value of the series meanAbsChange[data]                           | Mean over the absolute difference between subsequent series values